MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/microsoft-365-security-center-getting-started.md

 The new [Microsoft 365 security](https://security.microsoft.com) center combines security capabilities that protect, detect, investigate, and respond to email, collaboration, *and* device threats.
 This security center brings together features in Microsoft Defender for Endpoint (MSDE), with Microsoft Defender for Office 365 (MSDO) features.

-MSDO admins, use this URL to access the new security center: https://security.microsoft.com
+Use this URL to access the new security center: https://security.microsoft.com

 This table is a quick reference of MSDO areas where change has occurred between the Security & Compliance center and the Microsoft 365 Security portal.
 Click the links to navigate to topics.